carlespoles/DSCI6051-student/scripts/advanced_scripts/Readme.md

+The scripts of this folder were developed by Erik Andrejko (Wellio's CTO) using my initial scripts.

 ## 1 - Setup Datalab.

 Install Datalab https://cloud.google.com/datalab/docs/quickstarts and use zone=us-west1-a and project-id ‘wellio-kadaif’ options		  Install Datalab https://cloud.google.com/datalab/docs/quickstarts and use zone=us-west1-a and project-id ‘wellio-kadaif’ options.